usma-eecs/RunestoneServer/README.rst

       /home/USMAEDU/first.last/it105Env: cd web2py
       ###need to add in the other dependencies

 #.
 Clone this repository **into the web2py/applications directory**.
-When you make the clone you should clone it into ``runestone`` rather than the default ``RunestoneServer``.
 All the web2py stuff is configured assuming that the application will be called **runestone**.

    ::

        /home/USMAEDU/first.last/it105Env/web2py: cd application
-       /home/USMAEDU/first.last/it105Env/web2py/applications: git clone https://github.com/RunestoneInteractive/RunestoneServer  runestone
+       /home/USMAEDU/first.last/it105Env/web2py/applications: git clone https://github.com/usma-eecs/runestone.git
        /home/USMAEDU/first.last/it105Env/web2py/applications: cd runestone
        /home/USMAEDU/first.last/it105Env/web2py/applications/runestone: pip install -r requirements.txt